javatask/javatask-articles/draft-64ca830af7c2bd000f78ec28.md

 * Part 1.
 Was an introduction to what we are doing.

 * Part 2.
 Frontend.
-Here I did the deployment of AWS Cloudfront CDN Distribution, and I will update its CFN template to map `/api` queries to the backend.
+Here I did the deployment of AWS Cloudfront CDN Distribution, and in this part, I will update its CFN template to map Frontend `/api` queries to the Backend.

 * Part 3.
 Backend.
-I configured up VM (EC2 Instance) to run REST API Server and API Gateway to proxy requests to VM.
-Here I will also do the changes to protect API Gateway with our OpenID Server JWT.
+I configured VM (EC2 Instance) to run REST API Server and API Gateway to proxy requests to VM.
+In this part, I will also do the changes to protect API Gateway with our OpenID Server JSON Wen Token (JWT).
 Another important change that I did to the backend is the endpoint change, from `/greeting` to `/api/greeting`

 * Part 4.
 Identity Provider.
-Here I deployed AWS Cognito as OpenID Server to do the user Authentication.
-No changes here.
+I deployed AWS Cognito as OpenID Server to do the user Authentication.
+No changes will be made in this part to the initial CFN template.

 # **Connect Frontend to the Backend**

 I'll list here only the change required to the `frontend.yml` file.
-The whole CFN template you can check in the tutorial folder \[TODO Add URL\].
+The whole CFN template you can find in the tutorial folder \[TODO Add URL\].

 ```yaml
 ...